 The deadlock in Congress has revealed the need for rethinking who the Speaker of the House should be.
-Historically the Speaker has been chosen from the sitting representatives in the House, historically the Speaker has been chosen by the majority party, these precedents have worked historically, that is, until they haven’t.
+Historically the Speaker has been chosen from the sitting representatives in the House; historically the Speaker has been chosen by the majority party, these precedents have worked historically, that is, until they haven’t.

 The last twenty years have seen a rise in political maneuvers that can best be described as tit-for-tat politics.
 Each time either party wrests control of the House from the other, that party enacts policies that purposely reduce the ability of the minority party to have a legitimate seat at the proverbial table.
-Tit-for-tat politics has led to an increasingly polarized political landscape in Congress, with neither side willing to reach across the aisle our legislative processes have stalled and, as in previous articles posted here at Crayon Box Politics, forced the Executive and Judicial branches of our federal government to step into the void left by the crippled Legislative branch.
+Tit-for-tat politics has led to an increasingly polarized political landscape in Congress, with neither side willing to reach across the aisle our legislative processes have stalled and, as written about in previous articles posted here at Crayon Box Politics, forced the Executive and Judicial branches of our federal government to step into the void left by the crippled Legislative branch.

 The Current State of Congress